 During on-line voting, the secrecy and legitimacy of votes were maintained by the administrators.
-They verified the voters by contacting their organizations.
-The administrators were not allowed to disclose any information regarding individual votes, such as who voted for whom.
+They verified the voters by contacting their organizations.12 The administrators were not allowed to disclose any information regarding individual votes, such as who voted for whom.
 Online voting started on 9 August and closed on 23 August 2013, whereas in-person voting took place during the selection workshop, held from 29 to 30 August 2013.

-&lt;sup>12 The administrators found that one organization had cast more than one vote.
+12 The administrators found that one organization had cast more than one vote.
 Before the selection workshop, they resolved the situation by contacting the organization, who, after identifying its legitimate voter, withdrew other multiple votes.

-During the workshop, in-person voting began after introducing candidates and showing their brief biographies on the screen.
-VFC members announced the names of eligible organizations for each stakeholder group with corresponding information on those who had voted online.
+During the workshop, in-person voting began by displaying a list of all eligible voters for each group with corresponding information on those who had voted online.
 Eligible voters who had not voted online were then invited to do so.
 They were provided with a voting slip that was color-coded by stakeholder group.
 Voters dropped their voting slips into the respective ballot box for their stakeholder group.
+The VFC members opened the box, read the votes one-by-one, and demonstrated that the box was empty after opening all the votes.